lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 Note: Almost done.
 Feel free to make comments.
 I know, it still needs citations.
 Missing some more background information and implementation details.

 Attempted basic implementations are available here: https://github.com/atbarker/CRDTexperiments
+Note: This implementation is a gross abuse of the interface{} construct in Go.
+Mostly just because I was curious if I could use it for everything.

 # Introduction

 While CRDTs are a promising solution to the problem of building an eventaully consistent distributed system they are not without their flaws and drawbacks.
 To deal with issues that arise when processing concurrent operations many CRDT specifications rely on simply marking items deleted with the use of something called a tombstone.
 These tombstones can accumulate over time and necessitate the use of a garbage collection system.
 Although these garbage collection systems can prove to be difficult to implement in practice when the full scope of the task comes into focus.
-This blog post chronicles my brief research, reasoning about, and attempts to implement a CRDT with garbage collection from the specifications provided in *A Comprehensive Study of Convergent and Commutative Replicated Data Types* by Shapiro et al.
+This blog post chronicles my brief research, reasoning about, and attempts to implement a CRDT with garbage collection from the specifications provided in *A Comprehensive Study of Convergent and Commutative Replicated Data Types* by Shapiro et al[1].

 # Background